Violeta Yakova: Assassination of Hristo Lukov

 Many young Bulgarian Jews participated in direct actions against the government in Sofia.
 Together, Yakova and Anjel Vagenstein burned the Sofia Leather Jackets Factory in 1942, which produced uniforms for the German forces.
 Also, together with Leon Kalaora and Dano Albahara, formed a fighting cell which assassinated well-known antisemites and Nazi informers.
-Out of these, Yakova was considered the most skilled fighter, who murdered Lieutenant General Hristo Lukov and the chief of the Bulgarian Police, Colonel Atanas Pantev.
+Out of these, Yakova was considered the most skilled fighter, who assassinated Lieutenant General Hristo Lukov and the chief of the Bulgarian Police, Colonel Atanas Pantev.
 These crimes drew the attention of the Bulgarian government and at the beginning of March 1944, the Bulgarian police gathered intelligence information about the whereabouts of Yakova in her hometown of Radomir, and the police began a manhunt.
 Yakova was located in June and was killed in a shootout with the police.

 Monument erected in the city of Radomir.

 Memorial

-Yakova's dedication to communism and the circumstances of her death made her one of the symbols of the resistance against the regime in Bulgaria, and one of the heroines of the Communist movement in socialist Bulgaria.
+Yakova's dedication to communism and the circumstances of her death made her one of the symbols of the resistance against the fascist regime in Bulgaria, and one of the heroines of the Communist movement in socialist Bulgaria.
 In 1970, Vulo Radev produced a movie called Черните ангели (Black Angels), whose plot is about the assassination of Bulgarian military officers by young communist partisan fighters, in which Yakova and other communist women take a central role.
 The Communist Party of Bulgaria erected a monument in her memory in 1971.